 — The BSS Termination Duration field shall be present and contain a BSS Termination Duration

-subelement (see 9.4.2.36 (Neighbor Report element)), with the BSS Termination TSF field of the subelement set to the value of the TSF timer when the BSS the affiliated AP belongs to will be terminated.
+subelement (see 9.4.2.36 (Neighbor Report element)), with the BSS Termination TSF field of the subelement set to the value of the TSF timer when the BSS (#16585) corresponding to the affiliated AP will be terminated.
 The BSS Termination TSF field value shall indicate a time that is later than the TBTT the Disassociation Timer field value points to.

 TGbe editor: Please update 12th paragraph in this subclause as shown below:

-When the affiliated AP being removed is not transmitting BSS Transition Management Request frame(s) to notify the termination of the corresponding BSS, the SME of the affiliated AP shall terminate the corresponding BSS at the TBTT indicated by the value of the AP Removal Timer subfield.
+When the affiliated AP being removed (#15403)does not transmit BSS Transition Management Request frame(s) to notify of the termination of its BSS, the SME of the affiliated AP shall terminate the corresponding BSS at the TBTT indicated by the value of the AP Removal Timer subfield.

 TGbe editor: Please update 15th paragraph in this subclause as shown below:

 At the TBTT indicated by the value of the AP Removal Timer subfield in transmitted Reconfiguration Multi-Link elements, an associated non-AP MLD shall consider the link corresponding to the removed AP nonexistent, and the SME of the affiliated non-AP STA associated with the removed affiliated AP shall delete any information maintained for that link.
-After a non-AP MLD deletes any information maintained for the link corresponding to the removed AP, if there are no other setup links with the AP MLD, then the non-AP MLD shall consider that it has been disassociated from the AP MLD and shall delete MLD association information.
+After a non-AP MLD deletes any information maintained for the link corresponding to the removed AP, if there are no other setup links with the AP MLD, then the non-AP MLD shall consider that it has been disassociated from the AP MLD and shall delete (#16241)the association information.

 TGbe editor: Please update NOTE 4 in this subclause as shown below:

 NOTE 4—An AP MLD with two affiliated APs might remove one of its affiliated APs, and in such case, the AP MLD has only one affiliated AP after the AP removal.
-Further, in such case, the non-AP MLD that is associated with the AP MLD with two setup links has only one non-AP STA with a setup link after the AP is removed.
+Further, in such case, the non-AP MLD that is associated with the AP MLD with two setup links (#15521)before the AP is removed has only one setup link established with the remaining affiliated AP after the AP is removed.

 TGbe editor: Please update last paragraph in this subclause as shown below:

-If an AP affiliated with an AP MLD is removed and if the link associated with the removed AP is one of the EMLSR links or the EMLMR links for one or more non-AP MLDs, the AP MLD shall remove the corresponding link from the EMLSR links and/or EMLMR links of those non-AP MLDs.
+If an AP affiliated with an AP MLD is removed and if the link associated with the removed AP is one of the EMLSR links or the EMLMR links for one or more non-AP MLDs, (#18127)then the AP MLD shall remove the corresponding link from the EMLSR links and/or EMLMR links (as applicable) of those non-AP MLDs.